gitpod-io/retired-gatsby-website/src/docs/search.md

 ![Open All Files Search](./images/56_Search/open_file_all.jpg)

-Selecting a file will open it an an editor.
+Selecting a file will open it in an editor.

 ## Open Workspace Symbol